IBM/ibm-block-csi-driver/docs/content/using/changing_host_connectivity.md

 # Changing host connectivity

+Host connectivity for dynamic host definition needs to be updated when node connectivity changes take place.

-When node connectivity changes take place, use the following procedure to redefine host connectivity:
+Use the following procedure to redefine host connectivity:

-1. Undeploy the CSI node pod from the relevant node that the `HostDefinition` is a part of.
+1. Undeploy the CSI node pod from the relevant node that the host definition is a part of.
-2. Verify that all `HostDefinition` instances of the node are deleted.
+2. Verify that all host definition instances of the node are deleted.

           $> kubectl get hostdefinition | grep <hostname> | wc -l